 Earth Day Sunday

-Each year, thousands of congregations set aside a day to pray, learn, and act near Earth Day, which falls on Wednesday, April 22.
-In 2020, Earth Day after Easter.
+2020 is the 50th anniversary of the first Earth Day, so we are sure to see more community celebrations than usual this year!
+This year, Earth Day falls after Easter.
 Earth Day Sunday can be celebrated April 19, 26, or another day convenient for your faith community.

-The 2020 theme focuses "The Fierce Urgency of Now."
-Our Christian education and action resources will feature stories of congregations taking climate action, liturgical resources, and faith-rooted interpretation of recently released dire Intergovernmental Panel on Climate Change (IPCC) reports.
-The resource will be available for download starting in January 2020 at www.earthdaysunday.org.
+The 2020 theme focuses on "The Fierce Urgency of Now."
+It features stories of congregations taking climate action, liturgical resources, and faith-rooted interpretation of recently released dire Intergovernmental Panel on Climate Change (IPCC) reports.
+The resource and accompanying web-based materials are available for free download at www.creationjustice.org/urgency.

 CHRISTIAN FAITH AND EARTH DAY